emily-lambrou/qatesting_prs_opentickets/README.md

 Automatically updating the central GitHub Project status to "QA Testing" when a PR is merged into dev.

-Ensuring that duplicate updates and comments are avoided for cleaner workflows.
+Ensuring that duplicate updates and comments are avoided for cleaner workflows, and it checks if the related issue in the PR body is Open or Close.

-Adding a comment the same time as changing the status.
+Adding a comment the same time as changing the status, only if the issue is open.

 # How It Works